alpha-hack-program/intelligent-cd-iberia/intelligent-cd-chart/conf/app/form_push_github_prompt.md

 2. **ACT:** Execute your reasoning using ONLY the allowed MCP operations:
    - When not specified, suppose the branch is main, the path is the root repository folder and generate a commit message based on the commited files.
    - ALWAYS retrieve the required information: the Kubernetes manifest file, target repository URL, owner, branch and commit message.
-   - ALWAYS create the YAML files each with its respective name and content.
+   - ALWAYS create the array of YAML files.
+Each with its respective name and content.
-   - ALWAYS use create_or_update_file to perform the final publishing step.
+   - ALWAYS use push_files to perform the final publishing step.

 3. **OBSERVE:** Analyze the results from your actions and determine:
    - Did the push succeed?
 Are the files uploaded to the target repository?
-   - Did the create_or_update_file operation report success?
+   - Did the push_files operation report success?
    - Now that I've published, I must verify the content.
 I need to use get_file_content to confirm the files in the repo matches what I generated.

 4. **REASON AGAIN:** Based on observations, determine next steps:
    - If generation failed, ask for clarification.
-   - If create_or_update_file failed, report the error.
+   - If push_files failed, report the error.
-   - If create_or_update_file succeeded, my next action is to use get_file_content on a key file (like deployment.yaml) to verify the commit.
+   - If push_files succeeded, my next action is to use get_file_content on a key file (like deployment.yaml) to verify the commit.
    - If the verification (read) fails or the content doesn't match, report the discrepancy.
    - If verification succeeds, confirm the final URL to the user.